Dale Jarrett: 1992–1999

 He won his first Cup race for Yates at Pocono Raceway and finished 13th in the final standings.
 When it was announced Irvan (who had returned toward the end of the year in a Texaco Havoline Yates car numbered 88) would return to the No. 28 after a year-long absence due to injuries, Yates had planned to help Jarrett compete in his own team with a Hooters sponsorship.
 The deal fell through, however, and Yates promoted the No. 88 car to full-time in the Winston Cup Series with Ford assuming the sponsorship through its Quality Care Service and Ford Credit divisions.
 In 1996, Jarrett won the Daytona 500 for a second time, and finished in the top-two in each of the first three races of the season.
 He also won the Coca-Cola 600, Brickyard 400, and the second Michigan race.
 Jarrett finished third in the final point standings behind Hendrick Motorsports teammates Terry Labonte and Jeff Gordon.
 Jarrett's kissing of the bricks at Indianapolis started a tradition that has been used by every NASCAR team at the race since then and in the Indianapolis 500 since 2003.

-The following season, he won a career-best seven races but lost the championship to Jeff Gordon by 14 points, who by Jarrett's own admission on August 25, 2012, was "eleven hundred times the driver I ever dreamed of being".
-In 1998, Jarrett won three races, and finished second in the last two races of the year, ending up 3rd in the final point standings to Jeff Gordon, despite suffering gallbladder problems, which made him miss the exhibition race in Japan.
+The following season, he won a career-best seven races but lost the championship to Jeff Gordon by 14 points.
+In 1998, Jarrett won three races, and finished second in the last two races of the year, ending up third in the final point standings to Jeff Gordon, despite suffering gallbladder problems, which made him miss the exhibition race in Japan.
 After an offseason surgery, Jarrett returned in 1999 and took the points lead after his first win of the season at the Pontiac Excitement 400 and held it for the rest of the season, when he won The Winston Cup title by 201 points over Bobby Labonte with four wins (Richmond, Michigan, Daytona, and Indianapolis), 24 top-fives, a then Modern Era record 29 top-tens, and an average 6.76 finish.
 He also retired from the Busch Series to become a part-time owner, partnering with National Football League quarterback Brett Favre to field the No. 11 Rayovac Ford for his son Jason, Yates teammate Kenny Irwin Jr., and Steve Grissom.
 He had eleven wins in the Busch Series when he retired.